 Rockmelon aims to ensure all children are able to reach their fullest potential, regardless of their location or socioeconomic status.
-Our mission is to change the lives of millions of children around the world and reimagine the way early intervention products and services are delivered.
-ROCKMELON isn’t just a learning platform.
-It is a global community of parents, therapists and educators all working towards the same goal: access to quality early intervention that will allow our children to reach their best outcomes.
+Our mission is to change the lives of millions of children by reimagining the way early intervention products and services are delivered to the world’s autism community.

 So Why Now?

 There has been a steady increase in the number of children being diagnosed with Autism Spectrum Disorder (ASD) and other developmental delays each year.
 Research shows that intensive, early behavioural intervention is one of the best treatments for children with autism and other developmental delays.

 The recommended amount of therapy is a minimum of 20 hours per week, but the majority of children receive much less than this.
 Access to therapists and clinicians can be extremely costly and is often limited by location.
 Waitlists can be months or years long.